UnterrainerInformatik/GameDevelopmentLinks/README.md

 ### Audio
 * [**XACT Audio Tutorials**](http://rbwhitaker.wikidot.com/audio-tutorials) - You want to make noise, but you don't know how?
 This is a very elaborate collection of very useful tutorials starting from "Audio in XNA" and ending with "3D Audio Effects".
 Very straight forward and many screenshots.
 * [**Attenuation / Doppler Pitch Shifting in XACT**](http://msdn.microsoft.com/en-us/library/dd231913.aspx) - You want your close sprites to be louder than the ones far away?
 Very elaborate Microsoft tutorial on creating attenuation and doppler-pitch-shifting using XACT.
 Nice, step by step and many screenshots.

+## Components
+This stuff here is ripped from our game.
+For you to take and use as you like.
+* [**Object Pool**](https://gist.github.com/guFalcon/39a24c1c0bba644a2ba3e03f53601632) - This is a lock-free object pool.
+One of the integral parts of a game-engines.
+* [**Collision Grid**](https://github.com/UnterrainerInformatik/collisiongrid) - Used in the broad-phase of collision detection.
+Faster than a Quad-Tree.
+Description is inside.
+* [**SplitStopWatch**](https://github.com/UnterrainerInformatik/splitstopwatch) - Want to debug timings and you like a pretty console-output using split-times, etc?
+Take this.
+* [**ThreadPool**](https://github.com/UnterrainerInformatik/threadpool) - Want to do async work but the methods you like to call all have different signatures?
+This is a very fast implementation of a fill-and-start thread pool.
+* [**Per Pixel Collision**](https://github.com/UnterrainerInformatik/perPixelCollision) - Want to know how to do matrix-transformations?
+Want to know if two textures collide with pixel-precision?
+Take this, but read the readme.md first.
+It explains why using this technique in a production environment is a bad idea.

 ## Tools
 * [**wyBuild**](http://wyday.com/wybuild/features.php) - You want to have an updating game (maybe self-updating)?
 A tool to create and deliver AND install updates manually or automatically in any given .NET language.
 This one saved and saves our butts during the alpha-testing stage.